DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>The figure is nowhere to be seen, but a well-disguised trapdoor has been pulled open at the center of the clearing, exposing a wooden ladder that descends down a shaft in the earth.</p>
 </div>

-As the players enter the cleaning, the drizzle turns to rain, lightning flashing and thunder rolling overhead.
+As the players enter the clearing, the drizzle turns to rain, lightning flashing and thunder rolling overhead.

 Muriel doesn’t recognize the trapdoor or the ladder.
 If the players linger without entering the trapdoor, the cloaked man’s head pokes up out of the trapdoor, and he grunts, “Do you want to get punctured to death, you fools?
 Get down here before they see you, for goodness’ sake—and close the door behind you."
 He then descends back down the ladder.
-## K3a.
+## J3a.
 The Martikovs’ Refuge
 ### Down the Ladder
 If the players descend the ladder, read: